Top Reasons Why Your CIBIL Score Is Going Down_Banner_WC

 1. Multiple Lines of Credit

 Holding numerous credit cards, secured loans and unsecured credit can hurt your CIBIL score as these are signs of heavy debt.
 Lenders usually calculate your debt-to-income (DTI) ratio when considering loan approvals.
-A higher DTI proves that you are already overburdened with EMIs and bills, and they may be unwilling to extend a loan.
+A higher DTI proves that you already have several EMIs and bills to pay, and they may be unwilling to extend a loan.

 2. Delayed Payments

-Delayed payments and nil payments can adversely affect your CIBIL score and credit history.
+Delayed payments can also adversely affect your CIBIL score and credit history.
 Your previous repayments convey how seriously you take your debts.
 Therefore, honour your debts on time and monitor your accounts to ensure no payment is missed.

 3. Increased Credit Limit

-In certain instances, a request to raise the credit limit may diminish your score because this tells lenders that you are overly dependent on credit.
+In certain instances, a request to raise the credit limit may lower your score because this can look as if you are overly dependent on credit.
 Thus, keep an eye on your credit utilisation, maintain low balances and obtain new credit in moderation only when required.

 4. Not Having the Right Credit Mix